How to Get Smoke Smell out of Car?

-Smoking inside a car causes different irritating smell levels, all dependent on the frequency of smoking inside the car.
+Smoking inside a car causes different irritating smell levels, all dependent on the frequency of smoking.
 If you want to get the smoke smell out, you have to try one or two of these processes.

-You can leave these materials inside your car for a week or have the process done every night until the smoke smell is greatly reduced.
+You can leave these materials inside your car for a week or do the process every night until the smoke smell greatly reduces.

 These four have had the best feedback but all are generally temporary solutions to the problem of smoke smell.
 These products are all ready to use and instructions should all be available on the back cover.